 An actuarial valuation report is prepared annually by the Board's Actuary to apply appropriate assumptions and determine funding requirements.
-As of June 30, 2017 the System's market value of assets grew from \$22.7 million to \$25.0 million or a 9.7% increase over the 2016 value of assets.
-The assets were greater than the Total Pension Liability (TPL) of \$14.9 million as of June 30, 2017 resulting in surplus of \$10.0 million as provided on page 32.
+As of June 30, 2018, the System's market value of assets grew from \$25.0 million to \$26.2 million or a 4.9% increase over the 2017 value of assets.
+The assets were greater than the Total Pension Liability (TPL) of \$15.2 million as of June 30, 2018 resulting in surplus of \$10.9 million as provided on page 29.

 The Net Pension Liability (NPL) is the difference between the Total Pension Liabilities (TPL) and the Plan Fiduciary Net Position (FNP).
 The FNP is greater than the TPL resulting in a net asset of the employer.
 All data related to GASB 67 is provided in the required supplemental section and in the financial notes.
-The Schedule of Changes in Net Pension Asset and Related Ratios found on page 32 provides four years of information as of June 30, 2017.
+The Schedule of Changes in Net Pension Asset and Related Ratios found on page 32 provides five years of information as of June 30, 2018.
 It is expected to continue adding information until ten years of information is provided.

-For funding purposes, the actuarial liability was \$14.9 million based on a discount rate assumption of 7.00%.
-The actuarial value of assets which is a smoothed asset value used for funding purposes was \$24.8 million as of June 30, 2017.
-When compared to the actuarial liability, there is a surplus of \$9.95 million.
-Although the System's funded ratio of actuarial assets to actuarial liability remains significantly strong, it decreased from 169.4% in 2016 to 165.9% this year.
+For funding purposes, the actuarial liability was \$15.2 million based on a discount rate assumption of 7.00%.
+The actuarial value of assets which is a smoothed asset value used for funding purposes was \$25.7 million as of June 30, 2018.
+When compared to the actuarial liability, there is a surplus of \$10.5 million.
+The system's funded ratio which is the ration of actuarial assets to actuarial liability increased from 165.9% to 168.6%.